Black Hole Superradiance in Dynamical Chern-Simons Gravity: Details of Asymptotic Matching

 \subsection{Far Zone}

 We will begin from Eq.~\eqref{farsoldCS}.
 First, note that the Whittaker functions can be written in terms of ordinary and confluent hypergeometric functions as follows:

 We then want the small-x expansions of these expressions.
 Let us call the small-x expansion of the confluent hypergeometric $\tilde{U}$ and note that the ordinary ${}_2F_1$ is approximately one in the small-x limit.
-The relevant expansions in U are Then, the integrals become:
+The relevant expansions in U are